Ashfaqur4988/frontend/README.md

-installed lucide react for icons use create context to pass the state to the required children react-tilt for card tilt effect
+installed lucide react for icons use create context to pass the state to the required children react-tilt for card tilt effect react router dom for the client side routing react hook form for form handling